On F List of Movie Reviews

 the stepfather is deemed the total package without a blemish.

-D.W.
-Moffett gives a winning performance as the admirable stepfather who always keeps a positive attitude.
+Anyway, D.W.
+Moffett gives a winning performance as the admirable stepfather who always keeps a positive attitude, no matter what.
 Tracy Pollan, who's

 currently Michael J. Fox's wife, is fair but is no Cheryl Ladd.
 I remember Noley Thornton from Beverly Hills, 90210,